emilyy-dev/emilyy-dev/README.md

 ### Hey there! :smile:

-My name is Emily, welcome to my GitHub profile!
+My name is Emily and I study computer science, welcome to my GitHub profile!
 This is where I dump some silly projects I've worked on.

 My focus right now is on Minecraft modding, more specifically [Bukkit plugins](https://dev.bukkit.org/) and although my plugins are made in Java, I'm wanting to expand my horizons and do fancy things in other languages and outside of the Bukkit API!